-Tarsal tunnel syndrome refers to entrapment of the posterior tibial nerve or one of its branches.
+Tarsal tunnel syndrome refers to entrapment of the posterior tibial nerve or one of its branches in the tarsal tunnel, a narrow space located on the inside of the ankle next to the ankle bones.
 Symptoms include pain or sensory disturbance that may extend from the heel to the toes.
-The pain is worse during standing and walking, but may occur at rest as the disorder progresses.
-(10)
+The pain is worse during standing and walking, but may occur at rest as the disorder progresses.(11)